tomsmalley/quickform/README.md

 ```

 Now let's build our form type.
+We have a type level few combinators available to
+us, all of which have kind `QuickForm`, made available by DataKinds.
+This ensures
+you can only construct logically valid form structures.

-First, you need to know about `NamedField`.
+First, you need to know about `Named`.
 These are the most basic form
-elements, and just represent concrete HTML fields. `NamedField` takes two type
+elements, and just represent concrete HTML fields. `Named` takes two type
 parameters, the first of kind `Symbol` (which is a type level string), and the
 second of kind `FieldType`.
 The `Symbol` is used as the field's HTML `name`.
 The
 `FieldType` denotes the element used to display it, governing how values are